iamhuytran/etl_ssms_to_pgadmin/README.md

 python etl_pipeline.py
 Monitor Execution:

-The script will extract data from SSMS, transform it, and load it into pgAdmin.
+The script will extract data from SSMS, transform it if required, and load it into pgAdmin.
 Monitor the script execution for any errors or warnings.
-Script Overview
-Extract Function:

-Establishes a connection to the SQL Server database using SQLAlchemy.
-Executes an SQL query to extract data from SSMS.
-Returns the extracted data as a Pandas DataFrame.
-Load Function:

-Establishes a connection to the PostgreSQL database using SQLAlchemy.
-Saves the DataFrame to the PostgreSQL database in pgAdmin.